rickyminecraft/prispongemine/README.md

 LIST OF BLOCKS/ITEMS USABLE:

-if you can't see everything, look at the log file 'latest.log'
+if you can't see all, look at the log file 'latest.log'

 1 - use /prisponge listblocks